nperez0111/Tutorials/svg/README.md

 ##Y Property

-This changes the Y cpprdinate of the rectangle and is in reference to the top of the canvas or container.
+This changes the Y coordinate of the rectangle and is in reference to the top of the canvas or container.

 ##RX Property